alexmekic/pxe-server-management/README.md

 - Reset permissions on /pxe/images
   - Used for accessing images from Windows
 - Shutdown and reboot the server
+- Check health of ZFS storage pool

 ## Requirements

-- FreeBSD 12.0 or later
+- FreeBSD 12.1 or later
 - 2nd hard drive or SSD with `/pxe` mounted on startup from `/etc/fstab` formatted as UFS or ZFS
 - `postinstall.sh` executed from `clonezillaserver-deployment` project with static IP, DHCP server, admin account creation and password, Samba, iPXE and Clonezilla configured